 We expect to incur costs associated with combining our operations with Linear's operations, as well as transaction fees and other costs related to the acquisition.
 Many of these costs will be borne by us even if the acquisition is not completed.
 We will incur through completion of the acquisition, and the combined company will incur following the completion of the acquisition, substantial expenses in connection with integrating each company's respective businesses, policies, procedures, operations, technologies and systems.
-These integration expenses may result in significant charges taken against earnings by us prior to completion of the acquisition.
+These integration expenses may result in significant charges taken against earnings by us prior to completion of the acquisition and by the combined company following the completion of the acquisition.